MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 | Mirror | - Increased reliability.<br><br> - Greater data throughput and lower access latency than parity. <br><br> - Stripes the data across multiple physical drives.
 Can be configured for 2 or 3 copies of data. | - Reduced capacity (50%). <br><br> - Not supported on Iscsi or FC connected SAN. | 2 or 5 |
 | Parity | - Stripes data and parity information across physical disks. <br><br> - Increased reliability. <br><br> - Increases resiliency through journaling. | - Reduced capacity, but not as much as mirroring. <br><br> - Not supported on Iscsi or FC connected SAN.<br><br> -  Slightly reduced performance. | 3 |

-For more information to help plan for the number of physical disks and the desired resiliency type for a stand-alone server deployment, use the guidelines documented [here](/windows-server/storage/storage-spaces/deploy-standalone-storage-spaces#prerequisites).
+For more information to help plan for the number of physical disks and the desired resiliency type for a standalone server deployment, use the guidelines documented [here](/windows-server/storage/storage-spaces/deploy-standalone-storage-spaces#prerequisites).

 ## Configure DPM storage

 Windows Storage Spaces allows you to pool multiple physical disks into one logical drive.
 It provides an easy way to create software-defined storage using a server's local storage resources.

 Follow the steps in the procedures below to set up MBS with tiered storage.
-Follow the procedures in the sequence, as listed below:
+Follow the procedures in the sequence listed below:

 >[!NOTE]
 >  In case you wish to modify your existing storage to tiered storage, migrate your current backups to a temporary volume using [volume migration](volume-to-volume-migration.md).